kopsha/python-1o1/docs/index.rst

 * *lucky* that you chose the easiest way in
 * very well *documented* before making the right choice
-* or, you have *good friends* that care for you
+* or, you have *really good friends* that care for you

-In any case you just need to tackle these small lessons step by step and you enjoy the warm pleasant feeling of python programming.
+In any case you just need to tackle these small lessons step by step so you can enjoy the warm pleasant feeling of python programming.

+[ ] First steps
+    - Installation
+    -

 .. toctree::
    :maxdepth: 2

+   about_python
    hello_world
    strings
    numbers